PHP-DI/PHP-DI/README.md

 * __PHP 5.3__ or higher
 * Using an autoloading system is recommended (as in most of the major frameworks)

+### Zend Framework

+Are you using Zend Framework?
+Check out the official quickstart with Dependency Injection already configured: [zf-quickstart-di](https://github.com/mnapoli/zf-quickstart-di)

 ### Contribute

 To run the project, get [composer](http://getcomposer.org/doc/00-intro.md):